zeroluck/docs/sources/articles/auth-script.md

 ## Adding Libraries

-If you have some pure Python libraries, you can add them to `/opt/tomcat/conf/python`, jar files can be added to `/opt/tomcat/endorsed`
+If you have some pure Python libraries, you can add them to `/opt/tomcat/conf/python`, jar files can be added to `/opt/tomcat/endorsed`.

 ## Testing

-So you think you're done with your script, its time to test it!
+So you think you're done with your script, it is time to test it!
 Print statements are sent to `/opt/tomcat/wrapper.log` If you prefix your logs, you can use `tail -f | grep <prefix>` to just see your script output while you try to login to test your script.
 In the Twilio test script I wrote a special method called `printOut` to make it easier to add this prefix.

 Also, remember that putting all your code in a `try / catch` is a good practice to avoid unhandled exceptions.
 But when you're debugging, sometimes those exceptions may give you a hint as to what's going wrong.